EnChiSu/Master-Thesis/Check Point 2/Evaluating MCMC performance & model fit.md

   <img src="https://drive.google.com/uc?export=view&id=1BLG2f9fL0QmaJ599f_BGwd9El0wWU905">
 </p>

-2. Acceptance rate (of MCMC algorithm)
+2. Acceptance rate (of MCMC algorithm)<br/>
+The acceptance rate can reflect the converge performance of the MCMC.
+If the acceptance rate is 0%, the algorithm would never converge.
+In contrast, if the acceptance rate is 99%, the algorithm converge very slowly.
+The ideal acceptance rate would be around 50% or slightly lower.
+More generally, a rate between 25% and 75% is often acceptable.

-3. Autocorrelation of parameter
+3. Autocorrelation of parameter<br/>

-4. Scale Reduction factor
+4. Scale Reduction factor<br/>